umasubra/office-js-docs/excel/excel-add-ins-code-samples.md

-# Excel add-in code samples
+# Excel Add-in code samples

 _Applies to: Excel 2016_

-The add-in code samples that use the JavaScript API in Excel 2016 are listed below for quick reference.
+Add-in code samples that use the JavaScript API in Excel 2016 are listed below for quick reference.
 New samples are added frequently, so check back often.

 **[Excel-Add-in-JS-QuarterlySalesReport](https://github.com/OfficeDev/Excel-Add-in-JS-QuarterlySalesReport)** : A simple task pane add-in that loads some data into a worksheet and creates a basic chart in Excel 2016.